PutMyRobeOnRITE/jquerytodo/README.md

 ### Prerequisities

-What things you need to install the software and how to install them
+All you need is a modern browser.

 ```
-Give examples
+Chrome
+Safari
+Firefox
+etc....
 ```

 ### Installing